USA Today: Layout and format

 One of the staples of the News section is "Across the USA", a state-by-state roundup of headlines.
-The summaries consist of paragraph-length Associated Press reports highlighting one story of note in each state, the District of Columbia, and one U.S. territory.
-Similarly, the "For the Record" page of the Sports section (which features sports scores for both the previous four days of league play and individual non-league events, seasonal league statistics and wagering lines for the current day's games) previously featured a rundown of winning numbers from the previous deadline date for all participating state lotteries and individual multi-state lotteries.
+The summaries consist of paragraph-length Associated Press reports highlighting one story in each state, the District of Columbia, and one U.S. territory.
+Similarly, the "For the Record" page of the Sports section (which features sports scores for the previous four days of league play plus individual non-league events, seasonal league statistics and wagering lines for that day's games) previously featured a rundown of winning numbers from the previous deadline date for all participating state lotteries and individual multi-state lotteries.

 Some traditions have been retained.
-The lead story still appears on the upper-right hand of the front page.
+The lead story still appears on the upper-right side of the front page.
 Commentary and political cartoons occupy the last few pages of the News section.
 Stock and mutual fund data are presented in the Money section.
 But USA Today is sufficiently different in aesthetics to be recognized on sight, even in a mix of other newspapers, such as at a newsstand.
-The overall design and layout of USA Today has been described as neo-Victorian.
+The overall design and layout of USA Today have been described as neo-Victorian.

-Also, in most of the sections' front pages, on the lower left-hand corner, are "USA Today Snapshots", which give statistics of various lifestyle interests according to the section it is in (for example, a snapshot in "Life" could show how many people tend to watch a certain genre of television show based upon the type of mood they are in at the time).
-These "Snapshots" are shown through graphs that are made up of various illustrations of objects that roughly pertain to the graphs subject matter (using the example above, the graph's bars could be made up of several TV sets, or ended by one).
-These are usually loosely based on research by a national institute (with the credited source mentioned in fine print in the box below the graph).
+On most of the sections' front pages, in the lower left-hand corner, are "USA Today Snapshots" graphs, which offer statistics on lifestyle interests according to the section (for example, a snapshot in "Life" could show how many people tend to watch a certain genre of television show based upon their mood).
+These "Snapshots" graphs employ icons roughly pertaining to the graph's subject (using the example above, the graph's bars could be made up of several TV sets or ended by one).
+Snapshots are loosely based on research by a national institute (with the credited source in fine print below the graph).

 The newspaper also features an occasional magazine supplement called Open Air, which launched on March 7, 2008, and appears several times a year.
-Various other advertorials appear throughout the year, mainly on Fridays.
+Other advertorials appear throughout the year, mainly on Fridays.